kotman12/solr/solr/modules/saved-search/README.md

 the query cache you can raise a PR.

 ## Presearchers
-The saved-search module uses lucene’s monitor library to index queries efficiently.
-It does this through a two-phase process; a cheap approximate filter called a "presearcher" followed by an accurate but expensive matching step.
+The saved-search module uses lucene’s monitor library to efficiently retrieve queries.
+It does this through a two-phase process; a cheap approximate filter called a _presearcher_ followed by an accurate but expensive matching step.
 The second phase runs the surviving candidate queries against an ephemeral index containing only the target document(s).
 Arguably the most important optimization is extracting relevant terms from each query that an incoming document must have to be considered for the final matching step.
 Therefore, the presearcher configuration is one of the knobs to look at when tuning saved search performance.
 You can gauge the performance of your presearcher with the help of the
 `debugQuery=true` parameter.
 This should return, among other things, a `queriesRun` value which will tell you how many queries passed through the pre-search stage.
 You want to keep this number as low as possible relative to the actual result size.

-The simplest available Presearcher is the `TermFilteredPresearcher` which, among other things, extracts terms from the query which it stores in an  index later read by the presearch filter query.
+The simplest available presearcher is the `TermFilteredPresearcher` which, among other things, extracts terms from the query which it stores in an  index later read by the presearch filter query.
 The terms it chooses to index depend on the query and the `TermWeightor` it is configured with.
 The default weightor will pick longer terms over shorter ones, so if you have a query `ruler_txt:lrrr AND planet_txt:"omicron persei 8"` the presearcher will choose to index `omicron` since it is longer than any other intersected term.
 Note that this can obviously be suboptimal if,